logo

 Lower East Side / Chinatown / Two Bridges / Little Italy

-Supermoon Bakhouse (bakery/cruffins, which are croissant muffins with various fillings)
+Supermoon Bakehouse (bakery/cruffins, which are croissant muffins with various fillings) - $

-Take note that most NYC residents would agree that the best Italian food in the city is generally NOT found in Little Italy.
-Good Italian food is spread all over Manhattan.
+Take note that most foodies would agree that the best Italian food in the city is generally NOT found in Little Italy.
+Good Italian food is actually spread all over Manhattan.
+There's also the Arthur Avenue area in the Bronx.

-There are currently four restaurants in NYC that have earned Michelin's 3-star rating.
-They are Eleven Madison Park, Le Bernardin, Per Se, and Masa.
-There are about a dozen or so that are rated 2-stars.
-See here for the 2-star list.
+As of 2024, there are four restaurants in NYC that have earned Michelin's coveted 3-star rating.
+They are: Eleven Madison Park, Le Bernardin, Per Se, and Masa.
+There are about a dozen or so restaurants with a 2-star rating.
+See here for Michelin's list of 2-star restaurants.

 FOODS TO TRY IN NEW YORK CITY